Visit us on Facebook

 URGENT PRESCRIPTION REQUEST POLICY

-We experience a large volume of requests for prescription every day.
-In order to safely and efficiently carry this out we would like to make a policy of issuing acute prescriptions.
+We experience a large volume of requests for prescriptions every day.
+In order to safely and efficiently carry this out and to get routine prescriptions done as quickly as possible, we would like to make you aware of a change in policy of issuing "acute prescriptions".

-Medications other than the ones in this list will not be routinely issued on an urgent basis.
+Medications other than the ones in this list will not be routinely issued on an urgent or acute basis.
 Requests for routine prescription renewal would require 48 hours for the script to be processed for collection.
+In addition the pharmacy may require a further 3 days to prepare your medicines.

 List of medication that would be issued urgently: